dislux-hapfyl/meta-lang-examples/README.md

 `looper` & `writer` are αcτµαlly pδrταblε εxεcµταblε https://justine.lol/ape.html

 *I don't accept Justine's political bias, nor associate myself with him or associates, or any of his beliefs, views, comments & opinions.
-I simply use a language that uses a brilliant piece of art work.*
+I simply use a language that uses a brilliant piece of technological artistry.*

 In other words Meta Lang compiles to an APE.